Upper bounds on the dimension of the global attractor of the 2D Navier-Stokes equations on the $\beta-$plane: Mathematical Preliminaries

 \begin{Thm}[\cite{MustafaDjoko2011}] Let the initial data $u_0\in L^2(\Omega)$ be given and the body force $f\in H^{m-1}(\Omega)$, for some $m\geq0$.
 Then there exists a positive time $T_m=T_m(\nrm{u_0}_{L^2},\llb \nabla^{m-1} f \rrb)$ such that

-for some absolute constant $C_m$, independent of $u_0$. \end{Thm} \begin{Rmk} For the rest of the paper, $C$ will denote a positive constant.
-Their dependence on other parameters may be specified in statements of lemmas, propositions, or theorems when they are relevant. \end{Rmk}
+for some absolute constant $C_m$, independent of $u_0$. \end{Thm} \begin{Rmk} For the rest of the paper, $C$ will denote a positive non-dimensional constant and is independent of $\tN, \Gr, \varepsilon$ and $\om_0$, where $\tN$ will represent the dimension of the volume elements to be propagated along the linearized evolution and shown to contract to $0$ (see \cref{sect:attractor} below). \end{Rmk}